H1d3r/CS-EXTC2-ICMP/blog.md

 ### Going forward goals:

-- [ ] A better written version of the cliente.exe, with evasion techniques added on.
+- [ ] A better written version of the client.exe, with evasion techniques added on.
 Current client.c dones't event try to evade.

 ### Resources